 sudo shutdown -c

-Requirements change.
 This cancels the pending shutdown and notifies users.
-If you schedule by mistake, cancel immediately to avoid accidental downtime.
+If you scheduled the wrong window, cancel immediately to prevent accidental downtime.

 Shutdown cancelled.